 The type of information companies are collecting is also multiplying — from traditional sources such as customer mailing addresses and phone numbers to more advanced demographics, web histories, shopping preferences, and even biometric data.
+We’re focusing more of our consulting training programs on how to handle this data.

 Advances in technology, computer power, and analytics mean companies can collect and process data in almost real-time.
 This may lead executives to believe that the more data they have, the greater their advantage.
 However, collecting a virtually unlimited amount of data can create a serious threat for organizations, because the amount collected often outstrips the ability to protect it.